What is the upstream oil & gas industry?

 All natural gas production in Canada is connected to processing facilities and eventually to markets by buried pipelines.
 Some crude oil production is trucked to the nearest processing facility (called a battery) or pipeline terminal.
 Pipelines serving wells and facilities in the upstream petroleum industry are referred to as flowlines or gathering systems.

 Oil and gas companies operate more than 200,000 kilometres of flowlines and gathering systems in the producing areas of western Canada.
 These are relatively small pipelines-2 to 24 inches, or 50 to 600 millimetres, in diameter.
 About 60 per cent of the gathering lines in Alberta carry natural gas and natural gas liquids.
 Processing facilities separate the raw petroleum into marketable commodities and by-products.
 If the oil or gas contains sulphur compounds, it is termed “sour” and requires special equipment and procedures.
 Sulphur compounds are highly corrosive, so regular maintenance and inspection of pipelines are particularly important.
-There are about 6,000 kilometres of pipelines in Alberta carrying sour gas from about 2,000 producing sour gas wells.
+As of 2018, 6 per cent carried sour natural gas (natural gas with hydrogen sulphide concentrations greater than 1 per cent).

 At gas processing plants, sulphur compounds and liquids are removed from natural gas through chemical and physical processes involving heat, cooling and catalysts.
 Plants handling large volumes of sour gas include sulphur recovery facilities to produce elemental sulphur for sale to the fertilizer manufacturers and other industries.